T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis

-According to the ADMM algorithm, we have the following iteration scheme: { } The sub-problem of updating $\calM_{k+1}$ can be solved by generalized t-SVT as indicated in Theorem \ref{thm:generalizedtSVT}.
-The sub-problem of updating $\calX_{k+1}$ has a closed-form solution: $\calX_{k+1} =(\calM_{k+1}+\frac{1}{\mu}\calY)\circledast(1-\Omega)+\calO\circledast \Omega$, where $\circledast$ is elementwise product.
+Problem (\ref{eq:tcadmm}) is easy to solve by standard ADMM iterations, and the derivation of ADMM steps are omitted here for page limit and included in the supplemental matrial.
 Note that ADMM is the inner loop, after the ADMM converges we should update $\calX^{\old}$ and repeat ADMM iterations again.
 Detailed algorithm is described in Algorithm \ref{alg:tcmm}.
+We have the following theoretical guarantee for this algorithm.